Nicolas Poussin: “Armide and Renaud”

 Our proprietary deep convolutional neural network has first learned the artist’s discriminative features from the training data.
 This learning process is independent and there is no interference in any way.

-We started by gathering 204 authentic images by Nicolas Poussin to train, optimize and validate our model.
-The system was also fed with 204 images that were not from Poussin to serve as a contrast set.
-Since the paintings exhibit high variability in terms of aspect ratios, we have employed a particular preprocessing strategy to capture both fine details and coarse structures.
+In early 2022, we started by gathering 204 authentic images by the master Nicolas Poussin to train, optimize and validate our model.
+Complementing this, a curated selection of 204 non-Poussin images forming a contrasting dataset was fed to the AI model.
+Since the paintings exhibit high variability in terms of aspect ratios, we employed a particular preprocessing strategy to capture both fine details and coarse structures.
 After having split images into non-overlapping patches, the final dataset contained 2604 data.
 Once the robustness of the trained neural network was tested on a validation set, we passed the image of the painting Armide and Renaud through the AI.
 It compared the features learned from the training images with those on the image in question.
 Based on this comparison, the AI returned a class probability of 78.90% for a positive response (‘authentic’).

 Supported by the latest advancements in our technology, we revisited the analysis, which now suggests a heightened class probability of 84% for a positive result (‘authentic’).